Spots colocalization (ComDet)

 If you want detection to be performed in some specific region instead of whole image, select some ROI using any ImageJ ROI selection tools before launching plugin:

-In this case only particles in that ROI will be detected:
+In this case only particles in that ROI will be detected (also supported in "Preview.." mode):

-If your image contains two channels then after pressing Detect Particles the dialog will look a bit more complex:
+If your image contains multiple channels then after pressing Detect Particles the dialog will look differently:

-In this case you can specify the same parameters of detection for each channel separately.
-To get colocalization analysis you need to choose "Two channels detection: Detect in both channels independently" option and check "Calculate colocalization?" box.
+First, the plugin will show the window above with general setup and later it will proceed with a series of parameter windows, specifying detection parameters for each channel.
+To get colocalization analysis you need to check "Calculate colocalization?" box.
 If you uncheck it, then only detection will be performed.

 There is an additional parameter in case of colocalization: maximum distance between spots' centers.
 It defines at what distance (in pixels) two spots in different channels are considered to be localized.